Heather Agyepong: Visual arts

 Wish You Were Here was a work commissioned by the Hyman Collection.
 In it, Agyepong channels the American vaudeville performer Aida Overton Walker, by posing for a series of fake postcards.
 The work addresses physical and mental wellbeing.

 Another of Agyepong's works is The Body Remembers, a solo performance that "explores how trauma lives in the body, particularly for Black British women across different generations."

-Theater
+Theatre

 Agyepong has performed in several plays.
 She received recognition for her 2024 performance in Shifters, written by Benedict Lombe and directed by Lynette Linton.
 For that performance, she was nominated for Best Actress at the 2025 Olivier Awards.
 In a review in The Independent, Alice Saville gave the play four out of five stars, saying, "Agyepong gives glimpses of vulnerability before building her walls up again, higher than before."

 In her acting, Agyepong cites Viola Davis and Michaela Coel as major influences.